 There are 4 program options for the MSSW/JD dual degree.

 - 4 Year Full-time Program

 - Post BSW Track 42 Hour Program (Spring Admission)

 - Post BSW Track 42 Hour Program (Summer Admission)

 Application to the Dual Degree Program (MSSW/JD)

-In addition to all of the materials required for admission to the MSSW program, applicants to the Dual Degree program must also apply and be accepted to Doctor of Jurisprudence Program at the Law School.
+In addition to the materials required for admission to the MSSW program, applicants to the MSSW//JD dual degree program must also apply and be accepted to Doctor of Jurisprudence Program at The University of Texas at Austin Law School.